Selling online in a profitable way – A starter guide

-- Marketing/Advertisement Cost –In few of the marketplaces you can opt for internal advertisements which is a form of paid marketing.
+- Marketing/Advertisement Cost –In few of the marketplaces, you can opt for internal advertisements which is a form of paid marketing.
 It can be CPC(Cost per Click) or impressions or banners and posters within the marketplace website.
-They are very similiar to Google’s AdWords and is based upon keyword research and bidding.
+They are very similar to Google’s AdWords and is based on keyword research and bidding.

-Following are some additional costs incured by the you:
+Following are some additional costs incurred by you:

 - Photography Cost –Photography of your products is a mandatory activity for selling online and guidelines of the marketplaces have to be followed.
-For table top product photography the cost can vary between INR 80 to INR 150 and products with model can vary between INR 250 to INR 800 depending upon the service providers.
-If you are reseller of other manufacturers you can use images which are already available for reuse in the internet.
+For tabletop product photography the cost can vary between INR 80 to INR 150 and products with a model can vary between INR 250 to INR 800 depending upon the service providers.
+If you are a reseller of other manufacturers you can use images which are already available for reuse on the internet.

 - Lost or Damaged products Cost – At times products are damaged or lost in transit.
 A dispute has to be raised during such instances but there is a 50 % chance that you will have to incur this additional costs.

 - Reverse Logistics Cost – The cost for returns have to be borne by you in most of the cases.
 It will be between INR 60 to INR 300 normally for each product return.
 Roughly 20% of the products are returned due to various reasons.